iamplayerexe/zip_analyser/README.md

   <a href="https://github.com/iamplayerexe/zip_analyser/releases"><img src="https://img.shields.io/github/v/release/iamplayerexe/zip_analyser?include_prereleases&style=for-the-badge" alt="Latest Release"></a>
 </p>

-> A simple desktop application built with Electron for quickly analyzing the contents of `.zip` archives.
-View file structure, inspect text files with syntax highlighting, and generate concatenated output without full extraction.
-Designed for Windows.
+> A powerful desktop utility for **Windows, macOS, and Linux**, designed to streamline your workflow with AI models.
+Zip Analyser instantly processes `.zip` archives, combining all text-based files into a single, clean output.
+This allows you to copy an entire project's context into an AI prompt in seconds, saving time and improving comprehension.

 ---